BehavioralDesignerMatsuda/BehavioralDesignerMatsuda.github.io/_pages/about.md

 <!-- ここから本文（英語のAbout） -->
 Soichiro Matsuda is an Assistant Professor at the University of Tsukuba and directs the Behavioral Design Lab.
-His work sits at the intersection of **HCI and behavioral science**, moving **from lab to field** to design multimodal systems that **measure, model, and improve human–human interaction** in real-world contexts.
+He studies and designs **human–human interaction** by combining **behavioral science, single-case experimental designs, and interactive technologies**.

 ---